EDI Banner

 The CPS will be reporting back to the community on our progress in executing the priorities set out in the 2021-2023 Strategic Plan.

-newcomerStaff Sergeant Tracey Pilon, the Equity, Diversity and Inclusivity Coordinator for the CPS and Constable Marie Nissan (pictured left), an Arabic-speaking officer of the CPS, were able to engage attendees by introducing them to our community policing model, provide them with important information about their rights, how to access our services or call 911, as well as familiarize attendees with the police uniform, badges and vehicles.
+Members of the CPS have engaged in an important conversation with attendees by introducing them to our community policing model, provide them with important information about their rights, how to access our services or call 911, as well as familiarize attendees with the police uniform, badges and vehicles.

 SUMMER MENTORING PROGRAM